Microtex Batteries for battery powered underground mining equipment

 3. Operation – the mining locomotive batteries should have enough capacity over their lifetime to deal with the operational requirements and maintenance should be minimal.
 In addition, the traction batteries must not overheat.
 Overheating leads to greater water loss, shorter working life from grid corrosion and greater gas evolution on charge.
 To ensure good operational characteristics, Microtex uses traction batteries whose plates have a tubular construction.
 This is an important design principle as amongst other advantages, it provides the highest energy density of all lead acid battery constructions.

-Manufacture of batteries for mining locomotive manufacturers
+Manufacture of batteries for battery powered underground mining equipment

 This tubular traction battery range from Microtex has some unique design features which enable these batteries to meet or exceed the performance requirements.
 The starting point is the active material in the plates which provides the traction battery with its capacity and ability to achieve its duty and provide a high cycle life.
 The active material balance in the Microtex cells was designed in collaboration with Dr Rusch an eminent battery scientist from Germany.
 The processes to achieve this were devised in collaboration with myself.
 The problem of overheating is minimised by the use of bolted connectors with guaranteed connection area and solid brass and copper components.